 Output Format

-This sets the output format for the generated JavaScript files.
-There are three supported values now: esm, cjs, and umd.
-In this guide, we will discuss the differences between these formats and how to choose the right one for your library.
+There are four supported output formats for the generated JavaScript files in Rslib: esm, cjs, umd, and mf.
+In this chapter, we will introduce the differences between these formats and how to choose the right one for your library.

 ESM / CJS